A/N: I’m so sorry, again! It has taken me forever to update. But at least now, I do have more time to write and also translate what I have written.

 Chris remembered one Christmas morning that he had woken up hopefully; this Christmas would be good, even mom seemed to think so.
 Together with his mother and brother they had baked in the kitchen, listened to Christmas carols and shared a few giggles.
 But then his father had woken, and Christmas turned black.

 Men’s place was not in the kitchen!
-Dad had raged, dishes had been mashed and left broken on the floor, mom had started to cry and hid dad eased his hangover by starting to drink.
+Dad had raged, dishes had been mashed and left broken on the floor, mom had started to cry and hid dad eased his hangover by starting to drink again.
 As the day progressed it had only turned worse.
 Santa didn’t bring presents for such naughty children.
 Chris remembered sitting in the corner of his room, hands on his ears trying desperately to silence the noise from the kitchen, the sound of arguing.
 Eventually everything had turned into dreadful silence.
 The next morning his mother had a black eye and she had prepared breakfast without saying a word.

 He had been able to flee to Adam’s house for the next days and some Christmases after.
 Adam’s parents had been at least partly aware of his difficult family situation.
 They had tried their best to give him some sense of what Christmas should be like for a child.